This is how to save hundreds off your car insurance

 I know it sounds crazy, but by adding a driver or two that the insurer deems “experienced” could cut your costs by £1000!

-Try different insurers and adding different people; see what happens.
-Never add someone as a main driver if they’re not.
+Try different insurers and add different people; see what happens.
+Never add someone as the main driver if they’re not.
 It’s fraud and could make your claim invalid.